YaoQ/pcduino-doc/oboard/README.md

 A VirtualBox Ubuntu image has also been created and has pre-installed all tools which make it VERY easy to get started using this development board.
 It is delivered with a complete OpenRISC processor SoC reference design that boots Linux 3.1.

-## Feature
+## Features
 * ALTERA Cyclone IV E, 22K LUT (P/N: EP4CE22F17C8N)
 * SDRAM 32 Mbyte
 * SPI FLASH, 1 Mbyte
 * SDIO micro connector
 * Fast Ethernet
 * 1 x micro USB for OTG HOST/SLAVE
-* 1x micro USB for power supply, configuration, UARTs
+* 1 x micro USB for power supply, configuration, UARTs
 * Expansion connectors
 * Supply via USB
 * Board size is 96 x 40 mm